ififfy/flipflip/docs/options.md

 * **No Change**
 * **Play Part (Constant)** - Play videos for a certain length
 * **Play Part (Random)** - Play videos for a random length (between min and max)
+* **Play At Least** - Play videos for at least this length of time (will play full loops until time period has passed)
 * **Play Full**

 Videos also have a number of other settings: